Internal Family Systems

 What is Internal Family Systems (IFS) Therapy

 Internal Family Systems (IFS) is a transformative, evidence-based psychotherapy model developed by Richard C. Schwartz.
-It is based on a simple yet powerful idea:
+It is based on a simple yet powerful idea.
+We all have different “parts” inside us, and every part has a positive intention, even if its strategies cause distress.
+You may notice parts of you that:

 • Overthink or strive for perfection